kumawatdarshan/kumawatdarshan/README.md

 #### ⭐ Recent Stars

-- [devmobasa/wayscriber](https://github.com/devmobasa/wayscriber) (today) - Live overlay for drawing, annotating, hiding text, and capturing screenshots on Linux.
+- [devmobasa/wayscriber](https://github.com/devmobasa/wayscriber) (1 day ago) - Live overlay for drawing, annotating, hiding text, and capturing screenshots on Linux.
 Can be used as whiteboard or blackboard.
 Highly customisable.
-- [shadcn-ui/ui](https://github.com/shadcn-ui/ui) (6 days ago) - A set of beautifully-designed, accessible components and a code distribution platform.
+- [shadcn-ui/ui](https://github.com/shadcn-ui/ui) (1 week ago) - A set of beautifully-designed, accessible components and a code distribution platform.
 Works with your favorite frameworks.
 Open Source.
 Open Code.
 - [xxnuo/open-coreui](https://github.com/xxnuo/open-coreui) (1 week ago) - Open CoreUI - A rewritten Open WebUI in Rust, significantly reducing memory and resource usage, requiring no dependency services, no Docker, with both a server version and a Tauri-based desktop client. (formerly Open WebUI Lite)
 - [nix-community/nix-direnv](https://github.com/nix-community/nix-direnv) (1 week ago) - A fast, persistent use_nix/use_flake implementation for direnv [maintainer=@Mic92 / @bbenne10]
 - [topjohnwu/Magisk](https://github.com/topjohnwu/Magisk) (1 week ago) - The Magic Mask for Android